trandtung1209/js-post-ui/README.md

 - Get post detail.
 - Update corresponding DOM: `title`, `description`, `author`, `createdAt` and `imageUrl`.
 - Integrate with `Lightbox` to view image when click on image.

-Good luck everyone! :heart_eyes:

-> Created by Po with :heart: